COVID-19 pandemic in Bosnia and Herzegovina

-The COVID-19 pandemic in Bosnia and Herzegovina is part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in Bosnia and Herzegovina was a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have reached Bosnia and Herzegovina on 5 March 2020, when a patient in Banja Luka, who had travelled to Italy, tested positive.
 Later on the same day, a second case, who was the son of the first case, was reported.
 On 21 March, the first death in the country from COVID-19 was announced in a hospital in Bihać.
 The patient was an elderly woman who had been hospitalized two days before.

 On 17 March, the Council of Ministers of Bosnia and Herzegovina declared a state of emergency in the entire country.

 Bosnia and Herzegovina has one of the highest rates of COVID-19 deaths in the world as well as one of the lowest test rates in Europe.

 As of 28 January 2022, 1,924,950 COVID-19 vaccine doses have been administered in Bosnia and Herzegovina.